BRAN VEHICLE GUIDELINES

 - BRAN is a guest of the communities which we travel through.
 Please respect everyone’s rights.
 We have a good reputation for being a friendly ride which leaves its campgrounds cleaner than they were found.
 Let’s not ruin that reputation.

 - Each vehicle will be issued a vehicle pass (number), T-Shirt for the driver, and BRAN Tour Guide.
-Additionally, all passengers will be issued a BRAN wrist band.
+All passengers must sign a Liability waiver for Insurance purposes.

 - If weather or route conditions dictate, BRAN may need assistance of private sags to help shuttle people or bikes.
 If you are interested in volunteering, please let the Camp Director or Sag Director know that you can help.

-- Remember, BRAN, Inc., the Rotary Club of Omaha-Northwest, the Omaha Pedalers Bicycle Club, Inc., the along-the-route and overnight towns, their officers, members, employees and volunteers are not the insurer of the safety or protections of your vehicle, its contents, or its driver and you have held them harmless from any loss or damage which could occur as a result of participating in BRAN or operating your vehicle during BRAN.
+- Remember, Bicycle Ride Across Nebraska Inc..
+And the Omaha Pedalers Bicycle Club, Inc., the along-the-route and overnight towns, their officers, members, employees and volunteers are not the insurer of the safety or protections of your vehicle, its contents, or its driver and you have held them harmless from any loss or damage which could occur as a result of participating in BRAN or operating your vehicle during BRAN.

 Private Vehicle Meeting: